Scarves with dyes from nature

 We saw a small village near a textile factory in Myanmar.

-The water of the village river was a fluorescent red.
 Residents said it had been years since a fish had swam in it.
-Everything was dead.
-The consequences of mass consumption were painfully visible.

-But we learned that things can be done differently during our search for beautiful scarves in Thailand.
+But we learned that things can also be done differently during our search for beautiful scarves in Thailand.

-Paint class in Loei
+Paint lesson in Loei

 One of the first cities we visited was Loei.
 There we came into contact with Dan who told us about dyeing with natural dyes.

 The craft of making paint from nature is centuries old.
-Due to the rise of fast fashion, the techniques have increasingly come under pressure in recent decades.
-Now that more attention is being paid to the environment, old, non-polluting paint techniques are being used more often.
+Due to the rise of fast fashion, the techniques have come under more and more pressure in recent decades.

+Dan showed us how he makes blue paint from the leaves of the Indigo plant.
 With this paint he colors the cotton that he brings to rural women in the villages around Loei.
+The ladies make the shawls from the cotton.

 How do you make natural dye?